 Calcium causes the release of neurotransmitters stored in synaptic vesicles, which enter the synapse between two neurons known as presynaptic and postsynaptic neurons.

 If the signal of the presynaptic neuron is excitatory, it will cause the release of an excitatory neurotransmitter, which will cause a similar response in the postsynaptic neuron.

 These neurons can communicate with thousands of other receptors and target cells through extensive and complex dendritic networks.
-The communication between recipients in this way allows discrimination and the more explicit interpretation of external stimuli.
+The communication between recipients allows for discrimination and a more straightforward interpretation of external stimuli.

 Indeed, these potential localized graduates trigger action potentials that communicate, in their frequency, along the nerve axons that eventually reach the specific cortex of the brain.

-In these highly specialized parts of the brain, these signals coordinate with others to possibly trigger a new response.
+In these highly specialized brain parts, these signals coordinate with others to possibly trigger a new response.

-If a signal from the presynaptic neuron is inhibitory, inhibitory neurotransmitters, normally gamma-aminobutyric acid will be released at the synapse.
+If a signal from the presynaptic neuron is inhibitory, inhibitory neurotransmitters, typically gamma-aminobutyric acid, will be released at the synapse.
 This neurotransmitter causes a postsynaptic inhibitory potential in the postsynaptic neuron.

 This response will cause the postsynaptic neuron to become permeable to chloride ions, making the membrane potential of the cell negative; a negative membrane potential makes it more difficult for the cell to trigger an action potential and prevents any signal from being transmitted through the neuron.

 Depending on the type of stimulus, a neuron can be excitatory or inhibitory.